cswartzvi/hamilton/examples/spark/pyspark/README.md

 5. _They are notoriously tricky to debug._ Large pipelines of spark transformations (much like SQL transformations) will often have errors that cascade upwards, and pinpointing the source of these can be quite a challenge.

-# Hamilton
+# Apache Hamilton
-As this is a README inside the Hamilton repository, we assume some basic familiarity.
+As this is a README inside the Apache Hamilton repository, we assume some basic familiarity.
 That said, here's a quick primer:

-Hamilton is an open-source Python framework for writing data transformations.
+Apache Hamilton is an open-source Python framework for writing data transformations.
-One writes Python functions in a declarative style, which Hamilton parses into nodes in a graph based on their names, arguments and type annotations.
+One writes Python functions in a declarative style, which Apache Hamilton parses into nodes in a graph based on their names, arguments and type annotations.
 The simple rule is akin to that of pytest fixtures -- the name of a parameter points to another node (function) in the graph, and the name of the function defines a referencable node.
-You can request specific outputs, and Hamilton will execute the required nodes (specified by your functions) to produce them.
+You can request specific outputs, and Apache Hamilton will execute the required nodes (specified by your functions) to produce them.

 You can try hamilton out in your browser at [tryhamilton.dev](https://tryhamilton.dev).

 # Integration

-Breaking your spark application into Hamilton functions with pyspark dataframes as inputs and outputs gets you most of the way towards more modular/documented code.
+Breaking your spark application into Apache Hamilton functions with pyspark dataframes as inputs and outputs gets you most of the way towards more modular/documented code.
 That said, it falls flat in a critical area – column-level lineage/transformation simplicity.
 For complex series of map operations, spark represents all transformations